PajoHack/Booking-System-PP4/README.md

 ### Validator Testing

-- HTML.
-I ran the source code for all pages rendering HTML, for both the user-facing website and the admin application.
+- HTML: I ran the source code for all pages rendering HTML, for both the user-facing website and the admin application.
 After rectifying some typographical errors and eliminating extra closing tags, I received the message "Document checking completed.
 No errors or warnings to show." for all pages.
 The validation process was conducted using [W3C](https://validator.w3.org/)

 ![Screenshot of html validation](documentation/w3c-html-validation.png)

-- CSS.
-I validated the CSS files using [Jigsaw](https://jigsaw.w3.org/css-validator/), and it returned no errors
+- CSS: I validated the CSS files using [Jigsaw](https://jigsaw.w3.org/css-validator/), and it returned no errors

 ![Screenshot of css validation](documentation/w3c-css-validation.png)

+## Debugging

+During the development of the table booking system, one of the challenges faced was ensuring accurate availability checks for table reservations.
+The system needed to account for not only the availability of tables at specific times but also whether a user was editing their existing booking.

+### Problem 1: Table Availability Check

+The initial implementation of the table availability check did not account for the scenario where a user was editing their existing booking.
+This led to a situation where a user could not re-select their already booked table during the editing process, as the system considered it as "unavailable".

+### Solution:

+To solve this, I introduced a hidden field in the booking form that stored the booking ID when the form was in edit mode.
+This ID was then sent as a parameter during the availability check.

+In the availability check view (check_availability), I added a condition to check if the overlapping booking belonged to the current user.
+If it did, the system would consider the table as available for that user.

+### Problem 2: Feedback Message

+The feedback message displayed to the user during the table availability check was not accurate when the user was editing their booking.
+It would display "Table not available" even when the user had already booked the table.

+### Solution:

+I updated the feedback message logic in the JavaScript code that handled the availability check response.
+If the form was in edit mode and the table was booked by the current user, the feedback message would display "You have already booked this table" instead of "Table not available".

+### Problem 3: Booking ID not available in the form

+Despite adding a hidden field for the booking ID in the form, the ID was not being rendered in the HTML.
+This was because the booking instance was not being passed to the template when the form was in edit mode.

+### Solution:

+I updated the view that handled the booking form to include the booking instance in the context when the form was in edit mode.
+This allowed the booking ID to be rendered in the hidden field in the form.

-### Unfixed Bugs
+## Unfixed Bugs

-One of the known issues that we're currently facing involves the interaction between Mailjet and Yahoo Mail.
+One of the known issues that I'm currently facing involves the interaction between Mailjet and Yahoo Mail.
 Yahoo Mail has been rejecting emails sent via Mailjet because the sending email address does not originate from a domain address.
 This is due to Yahoo Mail's stringent DMARC (Domain-based Message Authentication, Reporting & Conformance) policy.

 When Mailjet attempts to send an email using a Yahoo email address, Yahoo's servers recognize that the email did not originate from their own servers and reject it.
 This is a security measure to protect Yahoo Mail users from potentially harmful emails.